 - i.
 All ductwork and the air handler unit are completely within the Infiltration Volume of the home. - ii.
-All ductwork is visible - (n) Raters shall obtain Uniform Energy Factor (UEF) or Energy Factor (EF) for residential hot water equipment or the Uniform Energy Factor or Thermal Efficiency (TE) and Standby loss (SL) for commercial hot water equipment from manufacturer's literature or from AHRI directory for equipment being used, where available.
-For commercial water heaters, where EF or UEF is not available, use an approved commercial hot water system calculator to determine the EF or UEF.
+All ductwork is visible

+(n) Raters shall obtain The Uniform Energy Factor (UEF) or Energy Factor (EF) shall be obtained for residential hot water equipment, or the Uniform Energy Factor or Thermal Efficiency (TE) and Standby loss (SL) shall be obtained for commercial hot water equipment, from manufacturer's literature or from AHRI directory for equipment being used, where available.
+For commercial water heaters, where EF or UEF is not available, use an approved Approved commercial hot water system calculator shall be used to determine the EF or UEF.

-Where a manufacturer provided or AHRI published EF or UEF is not available for the residential hot water equipment, the rater shall use the guidance provided in i to determine the effective EF of the water heater.
-Where a manufacturer provided or AHRI published UEF, TE or SL is not available for commercial hot water equipment, the rater shall use the guidance provided in ii to determine the effective TE and SL of the water heater.
+Where a manufacturer provided or AHRI published EF or UEF is not available for the residential hot water equipment, the rater shall use the guidance provided in i shall be used to determine the effective EF of the water heater.
+Where a manufacturer provided or AHRI published UEF, TE or SL is not available for commercial hot water equipment, the